Mathématique: Chapter 6

 “Nowhere.”

-That was more than a little bit sad.
+That was more than a little sad.
+Young watched Rush pour thin batter from the blender into the skillet.

 “You don’t like tables, you don’t like beds, you don’t like couches.
 What’s the story with that?”

-“You’re the one sitting on the counter,” Rush pointed out.
+“You’re the one sitting on the counter.”

 Young shrugged and bit into the crepe.
-“Oh my god,” he said.
-“This is really damn good.”

 “Via a constant application of both theory and empiricism.”

-“You’ve known me for what,” Rush snapped, “two days?”
+“You’ve known me for what,” Rush shot back, “two days?”

 “Oh yes?”
-Rush asked, the question a deceptively mild invitation to continue.
+Rush asked, deceptively polite.

-Rush handed him another crepe.
+Rush went to work on another crepe.
 “Science machismo.”

 Young nodded.

-Hopefully, he added silently.
+Hopefully, he added.

 “Brilliant.”
 Rush grabbed his plate, flipped a crepe out of the pan, and shoved it back at him.
-“All I have to do is stay within a seven meter radius of a transport scrambling device for the rest of my life.
+“All I have to do is stay within a seven meter radius of a transport scrambling device for the rest of my life.”

 Rush didn’t look at him.
 “It’s faded.
 For the most part.”